jadecobra/python_tdd_exercises/source/classes.rst

      ]
    )

-the terminal updates to show an :doc:`AssertionError` as the expected and real values do not match
+the terminal shows an :doc:`AssertionError` as the expected and real values do not match

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-I copy the values from the terminal to update the test
+I copy the values from the terminal to change the test

 .. code-block:: python